 The roots of these desserts lie deep in the centuries, lost in the culinary history of the Mediterranean Basin, in the eating habits of ancient Greeks, Romans, and the Islamic culture that influenced and transformed every single regional cuisine.

-These honey cookies for instance: Melomakarona = “Melo” from honey and “makarona” coming from macaroni which is –guess what? – Right!
+These honey cookies for instance: Melomakarona = “Melo” from honey and “makarona” comes from macaroni which is –guess what? – Right!
 Greek!
 Macaroni derives from the word «μακαρωνία», a funeral dinner where a pie called «μακαρία» was served.

 Ingredient shopping list